 There are specific actions that employers are forbidden from taking against an employee who files a claim or engages in any other “protected activity.”
 These specific actions are called “unfair immigration-related practices” and these include:

-- Threatening to contact immigration authorities on an employee;
+- Threatening to contact immigration authorities such as ICE on an employee;

 - Requiring any employee to produce documents which are not required under current California law for any work authorization purpose;